NRF Bursary 2026 | Postgraduate Funding in South Africa

 You can check out more post-graduate bursaries here.

-It’s crucial to keep track of deadlines when applying for the NRF Bursary in 2024.
+The NRF bursary closing date has not yet been officially released.
+It is good to track deadlines when applying for the NRF Bursary in 2026.
 Knowing the closing date will help you submit your application on time and increase your chances of getting funding.
-Here are the important opening and closing dates for different levels of study:

 NRF Bursary: Contact Details

-The NRF Bursary offers important support to South African students at various academic levels—undergraduate, postgraduate, and doctoral.
+The NRF Bursary provides critical support to South African students at undergraduate, postgraduate, and doctoral levels.
 Below are the contact details you may need to apply for NRF funding easily.

 • Telephone: 012 481 4000